March 10th 2021

 In collagen powders and liquids, the amino acids are generally non-essential, not equally balanced and the ratio is skewed towards three of them: glycine, proline, and hydroxyproline.
 We need glycine to create glutathione, the body’s most powerful antioxidant.
 You don't ever want to be deficient in your master antioxidant!
 So collagen supplements help us replenish our master antioxidant too.

 Do collagen skin creams work?

-Collagen in skin creams are poorly regarded by the scientific community because collagen is too large a molecule to penetrate into the skin and have an impact on skin quality (what collagen skin creams seem to do well is moisturise and hydrate the skin by reducing water loss or by binding water).
+Collagen in skin creams are poorly regarded by the scientific community because collagen is too large a molecule to penetrate into the skin and have an impact on skin quality.
+What collagen skin creams seem to do well is moisturise and hydrate the skin by reducing water loss or by binding water.
 But there is no scientific evidence to show that they have any effect on actual collagen quality or quantity.
 Don't confuse them with collagen peptide creams, which do actually stimulate collagen production.

 My recommended buy

 I recommend taking a marine-based collagen powder of 10,000mg per day (around two tablespoons) if you want to boost your hair skin and nails.
 It will also help repair leaky gut, boost your joint and bone health and protect your vessels.
 For vegans, I recommend collagen boosters such as vitamin C and zinc until more evidenced-based vegan collagens are devised.